Stress and its impact on mental health: Strategies for effective stress management

 Stress triggers are events or situations that cause your body to release stress hormones, which in turn activate your ‘fight or flight’ response.

-While this reaction is necessary for short-term survival, chronic exposure to stress hormones can take a toll on your mental health by disrupting sleep, impairing memory and , and reducing your ability to cope with everyday challenges.
+While this reaction is necessary for short-term survival, chronic exposure to stress hormones can take a toll on your mental health by disrupting sleep, impairing and , and reducing your ability to cope with everyday challenges.

 This is why resilience building – the process of developing skills and habits that help you bounce back from setbacks – is crucial for maintaining good mental health in the face of ongoing stress.